DIPlib/diplib/src/documentation/image.md

     }
 ```

-See `dml::MatlabInterface` for a more realistic example of this feature.
+See the source code to `dml::MatlabInterface` for a more realistic example
-That class defines an additional method that can be used to extract the
+of this feature.
+That class stores the data in such a way that ownership can
-allocated object that owns the data segment, so that it can be used after
+be retrieved from the shared pointer, so that the data array can be used by
-the `%dip::Image` object is destroyed.
-A simple explanation for how that
+MATLAB after the `%dip::Image` object that originally owned it has been
-works is as follows: The custom deleter function in the `dip::DataSegment`
-object only deletes the object pointed to if that object is in a list
-kept by the `dml::MatlabInterface` object.
-If one wants to keep the data
-segment, it is removed from the list, so that when the custom deleter
-function runs, it does nothing.
+destroyed.

 [//]: # (--------------------------------------------------------------)